KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 Visibility

-No platform gives advisors real-time case visibility without a separate login.
+In my review, no platform gives advisors real-time case visibility without a separate login.
 So when a client calls, the advisor responsible for that relationship has to go find out.
 Every time that happens, trust erodes.

 Rejection Transparency

-No platform gives clients an actionable reason when something gets rejected.
+In my review, no platform gives clients an actionable reason when something gets rejected.
 Just "unable to verify."
 The client doesn't know what to fix or whether there's even a problem with them specifically.

 Risk-Adaptive Onboarding

-No platform adapts the onboarding flow to the client's risk profile before they start.
+In my review, no platform adapts the onboarding flow to the client's risk profile before they start.
 A low-risk referral and a high-risk complex case go through the same front door.

 The gap isn't in verification technology.
 It's in what happens between the three people working the same case.